Auto-annotation API

 spec must contain the AA function’s specification, which is an instance of DetectionFunctionSpec.

 DetectionFunctionSpec must be initialized with a sequence of PatchedLabelRequest objects that represent the labels that the AA function knows about.
 See the docstring of DetectionFunctionSpec for more information on the constraints that these objects must follow.
+BadFunctionError will be raised if any constraint violations are detected.

 detect must be a function/method accepting two parameters: